conradakunga/Blog/_posts/2021-03-06-inheritance-in-business-logic-is-likely-a-code-smell-part-1.md

 Either way, your changes to the `Investor` have affected `InstitutionalInvestor`.
 Should this be the case?

 So how do we solve this problem where we need to encapsulate expected behaviour in code? **Contracts**.
-We shall look into that in the next post.
+We shall look into that in a future post.

 The code is in my [Github](https://github.com/conradakunga/BlogCode/tree/master/2021-03-06%20-%20Inheritance).